MicroLind-Developers/microlind-builder/builder.md

 ### Building software

 In microlind builder the vasm, vbcc and vlink applications are installed.
+LWTOOLS; lwasm, lwlink, lwcc etc. are also installed.

 To compile an assambler file for the µLind platform run: